hadgithub/getCleanDataCourse/README.md

 ```{r}
 activiTest <- as.data.table(activiTest)
 ```
 ##Processing variables about inertial signals.
 Only add one column that represents average value of each vector.
-Then, this column will be added to data set of training.
+Then, this column will be added to test data set.

 ###To obtain means of body acceleration in X,Y,Z